sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_audit_logging/administration_audit_logging.md

 ## **Exploring the Audit Log**
 Duration: 20

 It is important to understand that Audit Logging does not capture event data in real time.
-There is a short lag as data is batched into the log from multiple cloud-based background services, depending on event type. **Expect a lag of up to tem minutes between event and log entry becoming available.** The actual time will most likely be less than this.
+There is a short lag as data is batched into the log from multiple cloud-based background services, depending on event type. **Expect a lag of up to ten minutes between event and log entry becoming available.** The actual time will most likely be less than this.
 Refresh the browser to see the latest log entries.

 Since your Log may not have much data if you are in a Sigma Trial, we will demonstrate how to use the Audit Log to see how many failed login attempts have occurred and what resource the user was trying to access.